nkeller1/aetna_qe/README.md

 3. Extend api_test.rb by creating a test that performs a search on 'thomas'.

-4. - Verify all titles are a relevant match
+  - Verify all titles are a relevant match
   - Verify keys include Title, Year, imdbID, Type, and Poster for all records in the response
   - Verify values are all of the correct object class
   - Verify year matches correct format

-5. Add a test that uses the i parameter to verify each title on page 1 is accessible via imdbID
+4. Add a test that uses the i parameter to verify each title on page 1 is accessible via imdbID

-6. Add a test that verifies none of the poster links on page 1 are broken
+5. Add a test that verifies none of the poster links on page 1 are broken

-7. Add a test that verifies there are no duplicate records across the first 5 pages
+6. Add a test that verifies there are no duplicate records across the first 5 pages

-## Stretch Goal (optional):

-- Add a test that verifies something you are curious about with regard to movies or data in the database.
+7. Add a test that verifies something you are curious about with regard to movies or data in the database.